Take your natural curiosity, combine it with your interest in Maths, Science or Technology and use your imagination to design and build the future.

 This module will permit the student to develop their understanding in the scientific and mathematical principles that underpin three areas of mechanical sciences: Structural and stress analysis; Mechanical vibration theory; and Thermofluid sciences.

 Formal lectures, directed reading exercises, tutorial sessions, informal class quizzes, peer discussion groups, and practical demonstrations will form the learning activities that will lead to the intended learning outcomes.

 Learning outcomes shall be assessed by formal in-class test methods throughout the duration of the module and by a final formal examination.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 Grades BBB to include one from GCE A Level Mathematics, Further Mathematics, Physics, Chemistry, Technology and Design, Design and Technology, Double Award Science/Applied Science, Engineering, Electronics or Environmental Technology.

 For applicants offering Maths, Further Maths or Physics in GCE A Level, a one grade reduction will be applied at the time of offer.

 Applied General Qualifications

-The requirement for this course is successful completion of BTEC Level 3 National Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
-Also requires a minimum Merit in a unit of Applied or Further Mathematics and a Merit in a unit of Mechanical Technology or Mechanical Principles.
+BTEC Level 3 QCF Extended Diploma in a relevant Engineering subject area with overall award profile of DDM to include 9 unit distinctions.
+Also requires a Merit in either Mathematics for Engineering Technicians or Further Mathematics for Engineering Technicians, ANDa Merit in Mechanical Principles and applications.

 Irish Leaving Certificate